 The quality of the hard copy produced by a computer printer.
 Below is a listing of some of the more common reasons why the print quality may differ.

 - Printer - Each printer has its own capabilities of printing.
 With standard printers, dot matrix is commonly the lowest quality printer, inkjet printers are commonly average quality, and laser printers are commonly the best quality.

 - Low DPI - Printer has a low DPI.

 - Print mode - The mode that the hard copy was produced may also affect the overall quality of the print.
-For example, if the mode was draft quality, the printer will print faster, but will be a lower quality.
+For example, if the mode is draft quality, the printer prints faster, but with a lower quality.

 - Available toner or ink - If the printer is low on toner or ink, the quality can be dramatically decreased.

 - Dirty or malfunctioning printer - If the printer is dirty or is malfunctioning, this can also affect the quality of the print.

-- Image quality - It is important to realize that when printing a computer graphic, the quality may not be what you expect because of any of the reasons below.
+- Image quality - When printing a computer graphic, the quality may not be what you expect because of any of the reasons below.